Sky trolls Spark with rugby streaming stats

 • Sunday 12 October / Pool B, Match 34 / NZ v Italy / Delayed by 1 hour

-• One quarter final: TBC, but will be the NZ match, assuming the team progress past the pool stage / Delayed by 1 hour
+• One quarter-final: TBC, but will be the NZ match, assuming the team progress past the pool stage / Delayed by 1 hour

-• Saturday 26 October / Semi-finals, Match 45 / LIVE
+• Saturday 26 October / Semifinals, Match 45 / LIVE

-• Sunday 27 October / Semi-finals, Match 46 / LIVE
+• Sunday 27 October / Semifinals, Match 46 / LIVE

 • Saturday 2 November / Final, Match 48 and medal ceremony / LIVE